-A statement of claim filed in November 2016 to preserve claims in relation to certain transactions and avoid possible statutory expiration as a consequence of the statute of limitations has been amended and has now been served on LMIM.
-The claims are for various alleged breaches of trust in relation to certain transactions including pre-paid management fees and loan management fees paid to LMIM or its service entity LM Administration Pty Ltd.
+A statement of claim filed in November 2016 to preserve claims in relation to certain transactions and avoid possible expiry of statutory limitation periods has been amended and has now been served on LMIM.
+The claims are for various alleged breaches of trust in relation to certain transactions including pre-paid management fees and loan management fees paid to LMIM or its service entity LM Administration Pty Ltd. On 25 July 2018, the Court granted leave to proceed with this claim and ordered that the claim be stayed until further order.